Providing access to a diverse student population is embedded in the philosophy of California College of the Arts.

-- Contact Director of Access and Wellness Services Suzanne Raffeld at 510.594.3775, or email@example.com, to schedule an appointment.
+- Contact the Director of Access and Wellness Services, Suzanne Raffeld at 510.594.3775, or email@example.com, to schedule an appointment.

 - Discuss the kind of support needed in the initial appointment.

-- Complete the respective forms and follow procedures for the services requested.
+- Complete the respective forms (Intake and Agreement Form, Consent for Exchange of Confidential Information Form) and follow procedures for the services requested.

 Responsibilities of Students